• Ebook

 Instructions

-3. Dry Ingredients: In a large mixing bowl, whisk together the gluten-free flour, sugar, salt, and baking powder.
+• Dry Ingredients: In a large mixing bowl, whisk together the gluten-free flour, sugar, salt, and baking powder.ย

-8. Prep for Baking: Cut the disk into 8 equal sections with a sharp knife.
-Then use a brush or your fingers to lightly coat the pieces with milk.
+• Prep for Baking: Cut the disk into 8 equal sections with a sharp knife.
+Then use a brush or your fingers to lightly coat the pieces with milk.ย

 Notes

-Storage: Store in an airtight container in the refrigerator for up to 3 days after cooled.
-Leave out at room temperature for no longer than 12 hours after baking.
+Storage: Store leftover gluten-free blueberry scones in an airtight container in the refrigerator for up to 3 days.
+You can also leave them out at room temperature for the first 12 hours.
 They can also be stored in an airtight container in the freezer for up to 4 months.

 Comments